 The Max variant has a far better camera but the 6.7-inch screen feels a little too big to me.
 Tied in with its sharper-edged design, it’s not super comfortable for longer sessions of use though.

-A refurbished iPhone 12 64gb starts at $1149 AUD, making it one of the least expensive Apple phones in the new lineup but with its design and specs, it’s clear this is the phone Apple wants you to choose.
-If you're into smaller phones though, well Apple has released one just for you in the form of iPhone 12 mini 64gb starting at $1049.
+A refurbished iPhone 12 64GB starts at $1049 AUD, making it one of the least expensive Apple phones in the new lineup but with its design and specs, it’s clear this is the phone Apple wants you to choose.
+If you're into smaller phones though, well Apple has released one just for you in the form of iPhone 12 mini 64GB starting at $979.
 The difference between the general tech specs isn’t super noticeable either as all models sport the same Apple A14 Bionic chipset and the Max variant's camera is barely better than the Pro but you'll find it better than the previous generation neural engine.
-If you're on a budget, you can go for a refurbished or a low cost unlocked older-gen iPhone.
+If you're on a budget, you can go for a refurbished or a low-cost unlocked older-gen iPhone.
 If you have ever used a preowned device before, you'll know better about saving a ton of money as compared to buying brand new.

-For more information head to Apple Australia website
+For more information head to the Apple Australia website